 Again and again in my professional reading, I come across thoughts that point to the possibility that the physical classroom environments we create for our students aren't as important as we might think they are.

 Yet at the same time, it seems like I frequently come across some blog post or image about the physical classroom environment, and these things suggest that I'm wise or savvy or better if I spend a good deal of my time making the space fabulous.

 So, I looked into it.
 How important is the physical classroom environment?

 Environment Does Matter…

-My top takeaway from Paul Tough’s recent Helping Children Succeed is that noncognitive factors (see Figure 1) are most accurately and usefully conceived of not as “skills to be taught” but as “products of a child’s environment.”
+My top takeaway from Paul Tough's recent Helping Children Succeed (note: all linked-to books are affiliate links) is that noncognitive factors (see Figure 1) are most accurately and usefully conceived of not as “skills to be taught” but as “products of a child's environment.”

 From Paul Tough's Helping Children Succeed:

 “There is certainly strong evidence that this is true in early childhood; we have in recent years learned a great deal about the effects that adverse environments have on children's early development.
 And there is growing evidence that even in middle and high school, children's noncognitive capacities are primarily a reflection of the environments in which they are embedded, including, centrally, their school environment.” (p.
 12)